annejan/woo_data_playground/named_entity_recognition.md

 These NER scripts provide tools for extracting named entities from text data, especially within PDF files.
 Please follow the usage instructions for each script to perform NER on your text data or merge and sort NER results as needed.

+## Memory usage

+Currently, this script uses about 4 GB of memory, to check the active memory usage you can use the nifty [CUDA memory](cuda_memory.md) monitor.

 ## License